kext/anolis-brain-interface/README.md

 ## Firmware

-The firmware for the brain interfacecand the dongle is in the `firmware` directory.
+The firmware for the brain interface and the dongle is in the `firmware` directory.

 To compile and flash it you will need the Rust compiler.
 You can install it using the instructions on [the rustup website](https://rustup.rs/).